 HSA Assets and Client-held funds.
 HSA Assets consist of custodial HSA funds we hold in custody on behalf of our members.
-As of April 30, 2022, we held in custody HSA Assets of approximately \$20.3 billion.
+As of July 31, 2022, we held in custody HSA Assets of \$20.5 billion.
 As a non-bank custodian, we contract with our Depository Partners and insurance company partners to hold custodial cash assets on behalf of our members, and we earn a significant portion of our total revenue from interest paid to us by these partners.
 Custodial cash assets held by our insurance company partners are held in group annuity contracts or similar arrangements.
 The lengths of our agreements with Depository Partners typically range from three to five years and have either fixed or variable interest rates.
 As HSA Assets increase and existing contracts with Depository Partners expire, we seek to enter into new contracts with Depository Partners, the terms of which are impacted by the then-prevailing interest rate environment.
 The diversification of HSA Assets held by our Depository Partners and insurance company partners, and varied contract terms, substantially reduces our exposure to short-term fluctuations in prevailing interest rates and mitigates the short-term impact of a sustained increase or decline in prevailing interest rates on our custodial revenue.
 A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the interest rate yield, or yield, available to us and thus the amount of the custodial revenue we can realize.
 Conversely, a sustained increase in prevailing interest rates can increase our yield.
-An increase in our yield would increase between the interest offered to us by our Depository Partners and insurance company partners and the interest retained by our members, thus increasing our profitability.
+An increase in our yield would increase our custodial revenue as a percentage of total revenue.
+In addition, if our yield increases, we expect the spread to also increase between the interest offered to us by our Depository Partners and the interest retained by our members, thus increasing our profitability.
 However, we may be required to increase the interest retained by our members in a rising prevailing interest rate environment.
 Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control.

 Client-held funds are interest earning deposits from which we generate custodial revenue.
-As of April 30, 2022, we held Client-held funds of approximately \$0.9 billion.
+As of July 31, 2022, we held Client-held funds of \$0.8 billion.
 These deposits are amounts remitted by Clients and held by us on their behalf to pre-fund and facilitate administration of our other CDBs.
 These deposits are held with Depository Partners.
 We deposit the Client-held funds with our Depository Partners in interest-bearing, demand deposit accounts that have a floating interest rate and no set term or duration.
 A sustained decline in prevailing interest rates may negatively affect our business by reducing the size of the yield available to us and thus the amount of the custodial revenue we can realize from Client-held funds.
 Conversely, a sustained increase in prevailing interest rates can increase our yield.
 Changes in prevailing interest rates are driven by macroeconomic trends and government policies over which we have no control.